t-sakashita/barista/README.md

 Barista
 =====

-Eigen-decomposition library for quantum statistical physics
+Eigen-decomposition library for quantum statistical physics using ALPS